positron-solutions/transient-showcase/README.md

     ;; (tsc-enforcing-inputs)

 Setting the reader can be used to enforce rules of valid input.
-See [Advanced/Custom Infix Types](#org7743d7b) for an example of writing a custom reader that validates input and assigning that reader via the class method instead of the `:reader` slot.
+See [Advanced/Custom Infix Types](#orgaed544e) for an example of writing a custom reader that validates input and assigning that reader via the class method instead of the `:reader` slot.

+<a id="org46fa812"></a>

 ## Lisp Variables